 Would any of this be possible if the lizard brain was in charge?

 We are not born with hard-wired pre-packaged emotions emerging from a lizard brain.
-The human brain is not a tripartite-series of separate complexes.
-We are not at the mercy of our lizard brain when we experience threat.
+The human brain is not a tripartite series of separate complexes.
+We are not at the mercy of our lizard brain when we experience threats.
 We’ve established that.

 But does it matter if we use an (incorrect) analogy of how the brain works?

-I personally wouldn’t teach a concept that was flat-out wrong.
-And I like to give a little more credence to my students’ ability to grasp basic neuroscience concepts!
+I wouldn’t teach a concept that was flat-out wrong.
+And I like to give more credence to my student’s ability to grasp basic neuroscience concepts!

 Casario and colleges ask the same question